currentxchange/purple-explainer/Purple.md

 # $PURPLE
 [$PURPLE](https://wax.alcor.exchange/trade/purple-purplepurple_wax-eosio.token) is the [WAX](https://wax.io/) blockchain token at the center of Purple running on cXc.world.

-To learn more about the economics of cXc.world apps, see the [Purple Paper](https://docs.google.com/document/d/1T2JH9J73WjgZ9-cULJAzrYvZzyPSXEA_fdgt21lHnDc/preview), and to see the first cXc.world app, cXc Music, visit [cXc.world](https://music.cxc.world)

 # Supply of PURPLE
 Purple has a **unchangeable maximum supply** of 12^7 (**35,831,808**) tokens, comparable with bitcoin (21,000,000) in terms of scarcity. [proof](https://wax.bloks.io/transaction/2e9499407094dbcd521f7c7b012d3a38a20fc847707a0f6e90f4e7164dd95ea5)

 *There is no inflation, but burned $PURPLE may be re-minted.*